-Tags: 2000AD, 2013 Debuts, 2013 Reading Challenge, Ace/Roc Books, Ack-Ack Macaque, Alternate Reality, An Officer's Duty, Angry Robot Books, Aquaman, ARGUS, Aryel Morningstar, Atlantis, Audio Drama, Audiobook, Audios, Bane, Barbara Gordon, Batgirl, Batgirl #21, Batgirl Vol 3: Death of the Family, Batman #21, Before Watchmen, Ben Counter, Berkley Books, Best of the Best, Bill Willingham, Birds of Prey, Black Canary, Black Library, Book Lists, Brandon Sanderson, Brian McClellan, Brian Wood, Broken Batt, Captain America, Cavan Scott, Chuck Dixon, Cobra, Comics, Cora Oglesby, Covert Ops, Crime, Crossover events, Curse of the Everliving, Dark Horse Comics, Darth Vader, Darth Vader and the Ghost Prison, Darwyn Cooke, David Annandale, David Bishop, David Guymer, DC Comics, Death of the Family, Doug Moench, Dragons, Dwarfs, Dynamite Entertainment, Earth 2, Earth 2 Annual 2013, Ed Brubaker, Eli Monpress, Epic Fantasy, Espionage, Evil Monkeys, Fables, Fables Vol 2: Animal Farm, Fantasy, Felix, Female Protagonist, Female Superheroes, Field Marshal Tamas, For King and Country, G.I.Joe, Gail Simone, Games Workshop, Gareth Powell, Gathering of the Lost, Gemsigns, Geoff Johns, Gods, Gotrek, Gotrek & Felix, Graphic Novels, Greek Mythology, Green Lantern, Green Lantern #20, Green Lantern Corps, Green Lantern: Rebirth, Greg Rucka, Gunpowder Fantasy, Haden Blackman, Hal Jordan, Harper Voyager, Heist, Helen Lowe, Heroic Fantasy, High Elves, Historical Fiction, Horror, Huntress, Ia, IDW Publishing, Iron Hands, J. Michael Straczynski, James Robinson, Jason Aaron, Jean Johnson, Jo Fletcher Books, Joe Hill, Joker, Jonathan Clements, Josh Reynolds, Judge Dredd, Justice League, Justice League of America, Justice League of America's Vibe, Kevin J. Anderson, Knightfall, Lee Collins, Legend of Eli Monpress, Leverage The Con Job, Locke & Key, Logan, Luke Skywalker, magic, Malian, Marvel Comics, Marvel Now, Mateus Santolouco, Matt Forbeck, Minutemen, Minutemen #6, Mistborn, Mythology, Nathan Ford, New 52, Nick Kyme, Norse Mythology, Novels, Odyssey Vol 1, Orbit Books, Powder Mage, Princess Leia, Promise of Blood, Rachel Aaron, Road of Skulls, Scarlett, Science Fiction, Scott Snyder, Sensei and Student, She Returns From War, SHIELD, Snake Eyes, Solaris Books, Sorcerer, Space Opera, Special Forces, Spirit Rebellion, Star Wars, Star Wars #6, Steampunk, Stephanie Saulter, Sterling Gates, Superheroes, Superman, Tabletop Tie-In, Tantor Media, Teenage Mutant Ninja Turtles, The Brotherhood, The Final Empire, The Great Betrayal, The Last Days of Krypton, The Oracle, The Secret History of the Foot Clan, Theirs Not To Reason Why, Thieves, Thor, Thor: God of Thunder, Thor: God of Thunder #9, Time of Legends, Tom Sniegoski, Tor Books, Trapped on TItan, TV Show Tie-in, Urban Fantasy, Vampirella Strikes, Vampires, Van Horstmann, Veritas Ferrum, Vibe, Wall of Night, War Crimes, War of Vengeance, Warhammer, Warhammer Fantasy, Warhammer Heroes, Watchmen, Welcome to Lovecraft, Western, Winter Soldier, Wolverine, Women in SFF, Wonder Woman, Wrath of the First Lantern, X-Men, X-Men #1, X-Women, Year Zero
+Tags: 2000AD, 2013 Debuts, 2013 Reading Challenge, Ace/Roc Books, Ack-Ack Macaque, Alternate Reality, An Officer's Duty, Angry Robot Books, Aquaman, ARGUS, Aryel Morningstar, Atlantis, Audio Drama, Audiobook, Audios, Bane, Barbara Gordon, Batgirl, Batgirl #21, Batgirl Vol 3: Death of the Family, Batman #21, Before Watchmen, Ben Counter, Best of the Best, Bill Willingham, Birds of Prey, Black Canary, Black Library, Book Lists, Brandon Sanderson, Brian McClellan, Brian Wood, Captain America, Cavan Scott, Chuck Dixon, Cobra, Comics, Cora Oglesby, Covert Ops, Crime, Crossover events, Curse of the Everliving, Dark Horse Comics, Darth Vader, Darth Vader and the Ghost Prison, Darwyn Cooke, David Annandale, David Bishop, David Guymer, DC Comics, Doug Moench, Dragons, Dwarfs, Dynamite Entertainment, Earth 2, Earth 2 Annual 2013, Ed Brubaker, Eli Monpress, Epic Fantasy, Espionage, Evil Monkeys, Fables, Fables Vol 2: Animal Farm, Fantasy, Felix, Female Protagonist, Female Superheroes, Field Marshal Tamas, G.I.Joe, Gail Simone, Games Workshop, Gareth Powell, Gathering of the Lost, Gemsigns, Geoff Johns, Gods, Gotrek, Gotrek & Felix, Graphic Novels, Greek Mythology, Green Lantern, Green Lantern #20, Green Lantern Corps, Green Lantern: Rebirth, Greg Rucka, Gunpowder Fantasy, Haden Blackman, Hal Jordan, Harper Voyager, Heist, Helen Lowe, Heroic Fantasy, High Elves, Historical Fiction, Horror, Huntress, Ia, IDW Publishing, Iron Hands, J. Michael Straczynski, James Robinson, Jason Aaron, Jean Johnson, Jo Fletcher Books, Joe Hill, Joker, Jonathan Clements, Josh Reynolds, Judge Dredd, Judge Dredd: Trapped on Titan, Justice League, Justice League of America, Justice League of America's Vibe, Kevin J. Anderson, Knightfall, Lee Collins, Legend of Eli Monpress, Leverage The Con Job, Locke & Key, Logan, Luke Skywalker, magic, Malian, Marvel Comics, Marvel Now, Mateus Santolouco, Matt Forbeck, Minutemen, Minutemen #6, Mistborn, Mythology, Nathan Ford, New 52, Nick Kyme, Norse Mythology, Novels, Orbit Books, Powder Mage, Princess Leia, Promise of Blood, Rachel Aaron, Road of Skulls, Scarlett, Science Fiction, Scott Snyder, Sensei and Student, She Returns From War, SHIELD, Snake Eyes, Solaris Books, Sorcerer, Space Opera, Special Forces, Spirit Rebellion, Star Wars, Star Wars #6, Steampunk, Stephanie Saulter, Sterling Gates, Superheroes, Superman, Tabletop Tie-In, Tantor Media, Teenage Mutant Ninja Turtles, The Final Empire, The Great Betrayal, The Last Days of Krypton, The Oracle, The Secret History of the Foot Clan, Theirs Not To Reason Why, Thieves, Thor, Thor: God of Thunder, Thor: God of Thunder #9, Time of Legends, Tom Sniegoski, Tor Books, TV Show Tie-in, Urban Fantasy, Vampirella Strikes, Vampires, Van Horstmann, Veritas Ferrum, Vibe, Wall of Night, War Crimes, War of Vengeance, Warhammer, Warhammer Fantasy, Warhammer Heroes, Watchmen, Welcome to Lovecraft, Western, Winter Soldier, Wolverine, Women in SFF, Wonder Woman, Wonder Woman: Odyssey Vol. 1, Wrath of the First Lantern, X-Men, X-Men #1, X-Women, Year Zero

 A little late, but I finally have the schedule of posts down.
 Post-NaNoWriMo blues and a massive reviewing/reading backlog plus my Advent Reviews series has kept me rather busy.
 Which reminds me, I still need to do that NaNoWriMo “after-action” report too!
 Ack!
 You can read any of the previous posts by using the series tag: “Names A New Perspective“.
 The previous line-up of authors is here.
 So, without further ado, here you are.